 See Related: How to Pack Formula for Air Travel

 The Waterworks Museum is among Bratislava’s most entertaining and fascinating places.
 The museum is dedicated to the current and historical waterworks system of the capital of Slovakia.

 Its exhibits focus on the town’s water system throughout history.
 It was housed in the newly rebuilt electric section of the town’s first freshwater pump station in 1886.

 The Waterworks Museum is also home to the Waterworks garden, a quaint public space perfect for relaxing, picnics, and family outings.

 The building is fairly unique as it was constructed in a functionalist style and has a relatively uncommon terrazzo floor.
 Notice the shield on the entryway facade engraved with the city’s coat of arms.

 The original well of the Bratislava water supply system, located on the island of Siho, has been conserved as a historical landmark in the city.

 The Slovenské národné múzeum – Archeologické múzeum (Slovak National Museum – Museum of Archaeology) is among the greatest galleries to see in Bratislava.
 A specialized gallery, part of the Slovak National Museum, operates galleries nationwide.

 The work of its personnel involves collecting and preserving artifacts, conducting scientific research, exhibiting their finds, and hosting seminars and lectures.

-Its principal interest is on the present and distribution of archaeological finds discovered in Slovakia from the Prehistoric Period to the Middle Ages and other archaeological matters, such as unusual finds from various countries.
+Its principal interest is in the present and distribution of archaeological finds discovered in Slovakia from the Prehistoric Period to the Middle Ages and other archaeological matters, such as unusual finds from various countries.